According to a recent report, the laundry industry was worth more than $5 billion as of 2017.

 But what about actual, proven worth?

-To help you make the most of your laundry service marketing efforts, I’ve broken down the top seven key essential strategies that will help you market to anyone in the laundry industry.
+To help you come to grips with the basics, I want to share nine essentials of marketing that will help you market to anyone in the laundry industry.

 1. Start with your website